eclipse-theia/theia/doc/Plugin-API.md

 The implementation of the API defined in the plugin package is passed to a plugin by manipulating the module loading mechanism in plugin containers to construct an API module object.
 This enables Theia plugins to import the API via the `@theia/plugin` module in node or via the `theia` namespace in web workers.
-For VSCode plugins, the same API is available via the `vscode` namespace as expected by them.
+For VS Code plugins, the same API is available via the `vscode` namespace as expected by them.

 Plugin containers are node processes (see [plugin-ext/src/hosted/node/plugin-host.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/hosted/node/plugin-host.ts))and web workers ([plugin-ext/src/hosted/browser/worker/worker-main.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/hosted/browser/worker/worker-main.ts)).
 These expose the API in the following places:

-- Browser: assign API object to `window[‘theia’]` in [plugin-ext/src/hosted/browser/worker/worker-main.ts](https://github.com/eclipse-theia/theia/blob/541b300adc029ab1dd729da1ca49179ace1447b2/packages/plugin-ext/src/hosted/browser/worker/worker-main.ts#L192)
+- Browser: assign API object to `window['theia']` in [plugin-ext/src/hosted/browser/worker/worker-main.ts](https://github.com/eclipse-theia/theia/blob/541b300adc029ab1dd729da1ca49179ace1447b2/packages/plugin-ext/src/hosted/browser/worker/worker-main.ts#L192)
-- Back-end/Node: Override module loading for Theia plugins in [plugin-ext/src/hosted/node/scanners/backend-init-theia.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/hosted/node/scanners/backend-init-theia.ts) and for VSCode plugins in [plugin-ext-vscode/src/node/plugin-vscode-init.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext-vscode/src/node/plugin-vscode-init.ts)
+- Back-end/Node: Override module loading for Theia plugins in [plugin-ext/src/hosted/node/scanners/backend-init-theia.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext/src/hosted/node/scanners/backend-init-theia.ts) and for VS Code plugins in [plugin-ext-vscode/src/node/plugin-vscode-init.ts](https://github.com/eclipse-theia/theia/blob/master/packages/plugin-ext-vscode/src/node/plugin-vscode-init.ts)

 **Note** that it is not necessary to adapt these for implementing new plugin API.